 Ensuring optimum CO2 levels

 To prevent a lack of physiological and mental abilities due to high indoor CO2 concentration, we offer Carbon MinusTM.
-Our product keeps CO2 concentration indoors on the safe level by capturing it from atmospheric air incoming the building ventilation system.
+Our product keeps CO2 concentration indoors on a safe level by capturing it from atmospheric air incoming the building ventilation system.
 The captured CO2 is further transformed into various energy carriers like synthetic natural gas.
-Carbon MinusTM represents carbon-negative technology which ensures human health and productivity indoors today and creates a base for future generation well-being on the Earth in a long-run.
+Carbon MinusTM represents carbon-negative technology that ensures human health and productivity indoors today and creates a base for future generations’ well-being on the earth in the long run.